 - Flexibility: Survey after survey continues to say that employees want to work for a flexible company.
 Is your workplace one that realizes the need to have flexible workplace policies?
 This need started with the Gen Xers but has become contagious.
 All of the generations have gotten on the bandwagon.
 If your organization isn’t considering creative ideas for offering any form of flexibility in your workplace, you are likely to start seeing your employees leave for organizations that do offer this – alternative work schedules, telecommuting, PTO, etc.

 These are just a few ideas and they may not be right for your organization.
 Your solutions depend on your employees.
 But, when you say retention is too expensive, remember to do your math!
 What is the cost of turnover of one, two, or three key employees?
 This cost should become your budget for retention.
 Retention isn’t expensive – turnover is!
 How many employees can you afford to lose?

-Robin Throckmorton, MA, SPHR, SCP is the President at strategic HR inc. If you have any questions or would like to share your comments, contact Robin@strategicHRinc.com
+Robin Throckmorton, MA, SPHR, SHRM-SCP is a Senior Human Resources Management Consultant and President of Strategic Human Resources, Inc. (www.strategicHRinc.com).
+If you have any questions or would like to share your comments or retention strategies with Robin, contact her at Robin@strategicHRinc.com.